Regulatory/Risk Data Management, AML, and KYC Analytics

 While the need for effective data management is clear, a comprehensive and standardized mechanism for guiding firms does not yet exist.
 New frameworks from EDM Council like the DMM model are aimed at filling this gap.
 They provide a framework and assessment methodology for evaluating the effectiveness of data management practices and a clear evolutionary path to establish a data management culture.

-Banks are devoting more resources to Anti-Money Laundering (AML) and Office of Foreign Assets Control (OFAC) compliance.
+Banks are devoting more resources to Risk, Regulatory, Anti-Money Laundering (AML) and Office of Foreign Assets Control (OFAC) compliance.
 The uptick in budgets and board involvement has gone hand-in-hand with an increase in staff devoted to AML and OFAC compliance.

 Despite all this attention, we have a long ways to go.
 The role of Analytics in AML and KYC is still early pioneer type initiatives.
 If you were to believe the hype, every industry is on the verge of an analytical revolution.
 This is especially the case in financial services (and retail banking).
 As we move from “the brink of financial Armageddon” to some form of health, banks are getting savvy with their data, especially customer data.
 Hopefully that’s what the Big Data revolution will be all about.